Codecademy/docs/content/html/concepts/videos/videos.md

 - `muted` ensures there will be no audio output.
 - `loop` will replay the video again once it has finished.

 These attributes can be used together in any order to specify how a video behaves on a webpage.
-Also note that these attributes can be used with the `controls` attribute too.
+Also, note that these attributes can be used with the `controls` attribute too.

 ## Accessibility with Videos

 It is generally discouraged to use videos as the background for a webpage.
-In many cases a static image should be considered instead in order to avoid any potential issues caused by moving images as well as to better support users with screen readers.
+In many cases, a static image should be considered instead to avoid any potential issues caused by moving images as well as to better support users with screen readers.
 However, if a video must be used as a background, a few key steps should be taken to best support the most users:

 - If the video is purely decorative, `aria-hidden="true"` can denote to screen readers that the video provides no additional context or content and is purely decorative.
-- The `prefers-reduced-motion` CSS media query can be used to disable autoplaying videos for certain users.
+- The `prefers-reduced-motion` CSS media query can be used to disable auto-playing videos for certain users.

 To convey the same content to users who are not able to view videos, provide either sufficient captions or aria descriptions for the video.

 Captions can be added as a child of the `<video>` element using the `<track>` tag with the following key attributes:

 - `kind` to describe the text track.
-Here is it is a `caption`, but it can also be `subtitles` or `metadata`.
+Here it is a `caption`, but it can also be `subtitles` or `metadata`.
 - `label` is how this option is represented in the user interface.
 - `srclang` represents the language for the caption.
 - `src` is the actual location of the caption track.
 Text tracks such as subtitles and captions use the `WebVTT` format as indicated by the `.vtt` extension.